elslammo/GettingAndCleaningData/CodeBook.md

 The **allSubjects** number column is added to the **subsetData** data frame as the first column, and the column name is set to "Subject".

-At this point all the separate data from the multiple original data files has been combined into one tidy data set, with human-readable activity names, and column names that are also more human-readable than before.
+At this point all the separate data from the multiple original data files has been combined into one tidy data set, with human-readable activity names, and column names that are also easier to read than before.

 ####7.
 Create a second tidy data set that contains the average of all feature measurements, grouped by subject AND activity.####